stefanRitter/chameleon/README.md

 cameleon
 ========

-Chrome extension Cameloen let's you quickly preview your web app in multiple device viewports.
+A Chrome extension which let's you quickly preview the responsiveness of your web app in multiple device viewports.

 Todo: